mgiesen/LD2410/troubleshooting/#1/report.md

 While working with the LD2410, I noticed that data communication frequently stops under specific conditions.
 To investigate the issue, I simplified the setup and monitored both the UART data output and the state of a physical LED connected to the output pin.
 I observed that data transmission is interrupted whenever the output pin goes HIGH, causing the LED to turn on.

-Additionally, I noticed erratic behavior: even when the setup maintains a safe distance where the output isn’t triggered, the TX LED on the MCU indicates an inconsistent data stream.
-In some cases, the transmission is interrupted sporadically and may stop entirely for extended periods.

 To analyze the problem further, I implemented an interrupt routine to monitor the output pin.
 To better visualize the issues, I recorded multiple test cases and used the timestamps to plot the behavior as diagrams.

 ## Hardware Setup